 \ssec{Examples of CCT Actions} In this subsection, we describe several classes of CCT actions.
 First, we show that the automorphism group of any rooted tree is CCT.
-Second, we show linear automorphisms of simplices and octahedra are CCT.
+Second, we show that linear automorphisms of simplices and octahedra are CCT.
 Third, we show that the left multiplication action is CCT if and only if the group is $\mathbb Z_2^k$, and that any action of $\mathbb Z_2^k$ on $[n]$ induces a CCT action on $B_n$.
-In the end of this subsection, we prove Proposition \ref{prop:cover_transitive_building_blocks}, which shows certain symmetric group and dihedral group actions are CCT.
+In the end of this subsection, we prove Proposition \ref{prop:cover_transitive_building_blocks}, which shows that certain symmetric group and dihedral group actions are CCT.

-\sssec{An application to rooted trees} In this subsubsection, we prove that the automorphism group of rooted trees is always CCT.
-To do this we will apply Proposition ~\ref{prop:wreath_preservation} and Proposition ~\ref{prop:direct_product_preservation}, since the automorphism group of rooted trees is essentially built from direct products and wreath products with a symmetric group.
+\sssec{An application to rooted trees} In this subsection, we prove that the automorphism group of a rooted tree is always CCT.
+To do this we will apply Proposition ~\ref{prop:wreath_preservation} and Proposition ~\ref{prop:direct_product_preservation}, using that the automorphism group of a rooted tree is essentially built from direct products and wreath products with a symmetric group.
 To this aim, we first give definitions relating to rooted trees, then characterize their automorphisms, and finally show that such automorphism groups are always CCT.
-Our examination of of rooted trees automorphisms here, together with the examination of polytopes in Subsubsection \ref{sssec:polytopes} was motivated by \cite[Section 5]{permutation_polytopes}.

-\begin{defn} A graded poset $P$ is a {\it rooted tree} if there is a unique element $x \in P$ of maximal rank, called the {\it root}, and for all $x \in P$, other than the root, there exists a unique $y \in P$ with $y \gtrdot x$. \end{defn}
+\begin{defn} A graded poset $P$ is a {\it rooted tree} if there is a unique element $z \in P$ of maximal rank, called the {\it root}, and for all $x \in P$ other than the root there exists a unique $y \in P$ with $y \gtrdot x$. \end{defn}